 Entry Requirements for the Major in Biological Sciences

-Students who wish to declare a major in Biological Sciences must have earned a "C" or better in both semesters of General Biology lecture 01:119:115 and 116 (formerly 01:119:101 and 102) and meet with an advisor.
+Students who wish to declare a major in Biological Sciences must have earned a "C" or better in both semesters of General Biology lecture 01:119:115, 116, and 117 (or previously 01:119:101 and 102) and meet with an advisor.
 Students should then submit the online application (SAS online major application; SEBS online major application).
 The major in Biological Sciences is open to students of both SAS or SEBS.

 Contemplating a Major in Biological Sciences

 If you intend to declare Biological Sciences as your major, the division recommends the following sequence of courses in the freshman and sophomore years.

 Intro to Experimentation

 Calculus II or Statistics

 Physics II with lab